University of Melbourne Alumni Council

 (a) Faculty of Architecture, Building and Planning and Melbourne School of Engineering;

-(b) Faculty of Arts and Faculty of the VCA and Music;
+(b) Faculty of Arts and Faculty of Fine Arts and Music;

 (c) Faculty of Business and Economics and Melbourne Business School;